greenriver/hmis-warehouse/docs/code_patterns_and_conventions.md

 ### View Asset Management

-When creating new assets, use esbuild in `app/javascripts` rather than asset pipeline.
+When creating new JavaScript assets, use esbuild in `app/javascripts` rather than asset pipeline.

 ## Authorization